 The Canada Revenue Agency (CRA) allows you to write off business drives and permits you to use whichever reliable method you prefer to maintain your drive log.
 This includes a paper log book, an electronic spreadsheet template or a drive tracking application like MileIQ.
-For more information about the CRA Requirements, please visit our blog here.

 Motor Vehicle Allowance

 To calculate your allowance relief, track your business kilometres for the tax year and multiply it by the applicable rate.

 The current CRA approved automobile allowance payment rates for 2018 are